jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/disable-api-database.md

 ## Wrapping Up

-Although we think Redwood will make app developers' lives easier when they need to talk to a database or third party API, it can be used with static sites and even hybrid sites like this when you want to digest and display data, but from a static file at your own URL.
+Although we think Cedar will make app developers' lives easier when they need to talk to a database or third party API, it can be used with static sites and even hybrid sites like this when you want to digest and display data, but from a static file at your own URL.